hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/040_Implement_Your_Aggregate_Function.md

-Instead of requiring you to write a complete class from scratch, Jet instead requires you to provide a set of five functions (we call them "primitives") that achieve the above process.
-Therefore our `AggregateOperation` is actually a holder of five primitives:
+Instead of requiring you to write a complete class from scratch, Jet instead requires you to provide a set of five functions (we call them "primitives") which allow you to reuse basic accumulator objects across many different aggregate functions.
+The `AggregateOperation` type is a of five functional primitives:

 - `create` a new accumulator object.
 - `accumulate` the data of an item by mutating the accumulator's state.